OU Regents approve merger of Tulsa, Norman graduate college offices

 The merger would have no impact on the OU Health Sciences Center Graduate College, officials said.

-Also during the Thursday meeting, the regents received a brief update on the planned OU Polytechnic School in Tulsa, which was announced earlier this year.
+Also during Thursday's meeting, the OU regents received a brief update on the planned OU Polytechnic School in Tulsa, which was announced earlier this year.

 The plan was approved recently by the state regents.
 Final approval on school programming is still pending.